coq/coq/doc/sphinx/addendum/type-classes.rst

      remain after resolution ends (following the behavior of Coq 8.5).

      .. note::
-        ``all:once (typeclasses eauto)`` faithfully
-        mimics what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared class subgoals are considered at the start of resolution during type inference, while ``all`` can select non-class subgoals as well.
+        ``all:once (typeclasses eauto)`` faithfully mimics what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared typeclass subgoals are considered at the start of resolution during type inference, while ``all`` can select non-typeclass subgoals as well.
 It might move to ``all:typeclasses eauto`` in future versions when the refinement engine will be able to backtrack.

 .. tacn:: autoapply @one_term with @ident

    The tactic ``autoapply`` applies :token:`one_term` using the transparency information of the hint database :token:`ident`, and does *no* typeclass resolution.
 This can be used in :cmd:`Hint Extern`’s for typeclass instances (in the hint database ``typeclass_instances``) to allow backtracking on the typeclass subgoals created by the lemma application, rather than doing typeclass resolution locally at the hint application time.

 .. _TypeclassesTransparent: